minzhang-psy/Demographics/README.md

  def allsubmit(self):
         os.chdir("~/finalized_experiments/Demographic"). # change path to change saving path
 ```
+# you can always use psychopy to open/run the file
 # Stand Alone Application
 If a stand alone application is needed (without open python), run folloing code in terminal.
 This will create a folder with all the needed modules, so that the script could be run without openning python editor.
 Or you can simply download the [Demographic](Demographics) folder.
 In the new folder created by this code, there is a [application with exec icon](Demographics/Demographics) which is the stand Alone Application you will be use.